-Hearing loss is the third most common health condition among elderly adults in the United States.
+Hearing loss is an extremely common health condition among the elderly.
 According to some studies, one in three individuals between the ages of 65 and 74 has confirmed hearing loss.
 In people over 75, that number increases to one in two–so, half of everyone over 75 has hearing loss.

 The cause and effect relationship between hearing loss and these other health concerns often isn’t clear.
 That’s why the researchers in this particular study use the term “comorbid,” a rather fancy word that simply means two or more conditions tend to exist at the same time.
 Hearing loss and depression, for example, are often observed to be comorbid conditions.